 Looking for Chinese New Year books to help introduce your child to the celebrations and traditions which surround the lunar new year?

 I’ve put together a list of 11 fantastic Chinese New Year books to help you.

-The Chinese New Year always falls some time between 21 January and 20 February and this year the celebrations begin on 25 January 2020.
+The Chinese New Year always falls some time between 21 January and 20 February and lasts for about 16 days.
 It falls at a slightly different time each year because it marks the start of the lunar new year, when the new moon starts.

 The start of the Chinese New Year is also known as the Spring Festival and it’s the most important celebration in the Chinese calendar.
 It’s celebrated by Chinese communities all over the world, with families coming together to eat lots of food, enjoy fireworks, wear special clothes and hang red lanterns to mark the occasion.

 In China, schools and businesses often close for the first few days of the new year so that families can spend time together and there are parades and performances, with people dressed in traditional clothes.

 I spent part of my childhood in Hong Kong and well remember the excitement of the New Year celebrations!